Lacrymology/states/graylog2/server/doc/troubleshoot.rst

 Elasticsearch Cluster
 ---------------------

-Check the log on the Elasticsearch nodes to make sure that the graylog2-server was discovered::
+Check the log on the :doc:`/elasticsearch/doc/index` nodes to make sure that the graylog2-server was discovered::

   [2013-12-11 02:27:20,308][INFO ][cluster.service          ]